-Mr. Jacky Wing Shing Chan (appointed 1 June 2017) is the Regional Chief Executive and Group Chief Distribution Officer of AIAGL, responsible for the Group's businesses operating in Hong Kong SAR and Macau SAR, Mainland China, South Korea, Taiwan (China), as well as the Group's agency distribution, partnership distribution, corporate solutions and digital platform partnerships.
+Mr. Jacky Wing Shing Chan (appointed 1 June 2017) is the Regional Chief Executive and Group Chief Distribution Officer of AIAGL, responsible for the Group's businesses operating in the Hong Kong SAR and the Macau SAR, Mainland China, South Korea, Taiwan (China), as well as the Group's agency distribution, partnership distribution, corporate solutions and digital platform partnerships.
 He is a director of various companies within the Group, including AIA Company Limited and AIA International Limited.
-Mr. Chan has extensive experience having worked at AIA for the past 34 years.
+Mr. Chan has extensive experience having worked at AIA for the past 36 years.
 Prior to becoming a Regional Chief Executive, Mr. Chan was Chief Executive Officer of AIA Hong Kong and Macau since 2009.
 Previously, he held several senior positions including the Country Head of AIA China, Executive Vice President - Distribution & Marketing of Nan Shan Life Insurance of Taiwan; and Senior Vice President & Head of Life Profit Centre of AIA - Asia (ex-Japan & Korea).
 Mr. Chan holds a Bachelor of Science Degree from The University of Hong Kong.
 He is a Fellow of the Society of Actuaries, a member of American Academy of Actuaries (MAAA) and a Fellow of the Canadian Institute of Actuaries (CIA).

 Mr. Garth Brian Jones (appointed 30 April 2013) is the Group Chief Financial Officer of AIAGL responsible for leading the Group in all aspects of capital and financial management, as well as managing relationships with key external stakeholders, including independent auditors and actuaries, rating agencies and international accounting and regulatory bodies.
 He is also responsible for the Group's business operating in India.
 He is a director of various companies within the Group, including Tata AIA Life Insurance Company Limited, AIA Company Limited and AIA International Limited.
 He joined AIA in April 2011.
-Prior to joining the Group, Mr. Jones was the Executive Vice President of China Pacific Life Insurance Co., Ltd., the life insurance arm of China Pacific Insurance (Group) Co., Ltd. He also held a number of senior management positions during 12 years with Prudential Corporation Asia Limited, including Chief Financial Officer of the Asian life insurance operations.
+Prior to joining the Group, Mr. Jones was the Executive Vice President of China Pacific Life Insurance Co., Ltd., the life insurance arm of China Pacific Insurance (Group) Co., Ltd. He also held a number of senior management positions during his 12 years with Prudential Corporation Asia Limited, including Chief Financial Officer of the Asian life insurance operations.
 Prior to joining Prudential, Mr. Jones led the development of Swiss Re's Asia life business.
 Mr. Jones is a Fellow of the Institute and Faculty of Actuaries.
-On 1 June 2016, he was appointed a member of the industry advisory committee on long term business, which advises the Insurance Authority in Hong Kong.
 Mr. Jones is also a member of the IFRS Advisory Council of the IASB.

 Mr. Mitchell David New (appointed 17 January 2017) is the Group General Counsel responsible for providing leadership to legal and corporate governance functions within the Group and the country operations.
 He also has executive responsibility for the Group's ESG Programme, including acting as Chairman of the Group's ESG Committee.
 He has previously also acted as Group Chief Risk Officer.
-He is a director of various companies within the AIA Group including AIA International Limited, AIA Reinsurance Limited, as well as the Group's subsidiaries in Singapore, Vietnam, Indonesia and the Philippines.
-He joined AIA in April 2011.
-Prior to joining the Group, Mr. New occupied various senior roles with Manulife Financial, including Senior Vice President and Chief Legal Officer for Asia and Japan, based in Hong Kong SAR and Senior Vice President and General Counsel to Manulife's Canadian division.
-Mr. New practiced law with Fasken Martineau in Canada where he is a qualified barrister and solicitor and member of the Law Society of Upper Canada.
+He is Chairman of AlA International Limited and a director of various companies within the AlA Group including AlA Reinsurance Limited, AlA Investment Management Private Limited and the Group's subsidiaries in Vietnam, Indonesia and the Philippines.
+He joined AlA in April 2011.
+Prior to joining the Group, Mr. New occupied various senior roles with Manulife Financial, including Senior Vice President and Chief Legal Officer for Asia and Japan, based in Hong Kong and Senior Vice President and General Counsel to Manulife's Canadian division.
+Mr. New also practiced law with Fasken Martineau in Canada where he is a qualified barrister and solicitor and member of the Law Society of Ontario.
 He holds a Bachelor of Commerce Degree and Master's Degree in Business Administration from McMaster University and a Bachelor of Laws Degree from the University of Western Ontario.